FRBNY-DSGE/rstarBrookings2017/plot/README.md

 access to Bloomberg data you can aquire the data using the following
 tickers:

-- US Industrials 20Y A yield: `BVCSUP20`
+- US Industrials 20Y A yield: `F00620Y Index`
-- US Industrials 20Y BBB yield: `IGUUAD20`
+- US Industrials 20Y BBB yield: `F00920Y Index`

 Our 20T yield series comes from the Haver DLX ticker `FYCCZKE@USECON`.